stepanenko/c-cpp-info/C#/README.md

 The most recent stable version of the language is C# 12.0, released in 2023 in .NET 8.0.

 A new version of the C# is released every year.
-C# 12 will be released in December 2023 together with .NET 8.

 C# 11 is supported only on .NET 7 and newer versions.
 C# 10 is supported only on .NET 6 and newer versions.
 C# 9 is supported only on .NET 5 and newer versions...